+- 1.1 Number of floors:

+- 1.2 Approximate floor area:

+- 1.3 Brief details of construction:

+Constructed in 2000 the premises are a steel framed structure, block/brick walls, concrete floors, roof cladding - metal sheets

+1.4 Occupancy:

-1.1 Number of floors: 2 1.2 Approximate floor area: 600m2 on ground floor.
-Brief details of construction: 1.3 Constructed in 2000 the premises are a steel framed structure, block/brick walls, concrete floors, roof cladding - metal sheets 1.4 Occupancy: Football stadium with associated accommodation, functions rooms and bar.
-2. THE OCCUPANTS 2.1 2012 Approximate maximum number: 2.2 12 Approximate maximum number of employees at any one time: 2000 2.3 Maximum number of members of the public at any one time: 3.
+Football stadium with associated accommodation, functions rooms and bar.

+2. THE OCCUPANTS

+2.1 Approximate maximum number: 2.2 Approximate maximum number of employees at any one time: 2.3 Maximum number of members of the public at any one time 2000 3.
 OCCUPANTS ESPECIALLY AT RISK FROM FIRE 3.1 Sleeping occupants: None.
-3.2 Disabled occupants: Occasional visitors, no employees 3.3 Occasional staff and contractors Occupants in remote areas and lone workers: 3.4 Young persons: An undetermined amount on match days unless schools have been invited.
-They all sit together and are supervised 3.5 Others: Contractors FIRE LOSS EXPERIENCE 4.
-Action Taken (if any) Date Brief Details Cause None since last fire risk assessment
+3.2 Disabled occupants: Occasional visitors, no employees 3.3 Occupants in remote areas and lone workers: Occasional staff and contractors 3.4 Young persons: on match days unless schools have all sit together and are supervised 3.5 Others: Contractors 4.
+FIRE LOSS EXPERIENCE Date Brief Details Cause Action Taken (if any) None since last fire risk assess sment